web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/experiments/sourceBuild.md

 ### Options

-`experiments.sourceBuild` is implemented based on Rsbuild's [Source Build plugin](https://rsbuild.dev/plugins/list/plugin-source-build#options).
+`experiments.sourceBuild` is implemented based on [@rsbuild/plugin-source-build](https://github.com/rspack-contrib/rsbuild-plugin-source-build?tab=readme-ov-file#options).
 You can pass plugin options like this:

 ```ts
 export default {